A Crank-Nicolson type minimization scheme for a hyperbolic free boundary problem

 The technique used in this paper is similar to the discrete Morse flow used in the above papers, but it has some distinct differences.
 We now explain our approach, together with the organization of the paper.
 The first step is to consider the minimization, within the set

 of the following time-discretized, Crank-Nicolson type functional:

 where $\mathcal{S}_m(u)$ denotes the set $\{u>0\} \cup \{u_{m-1}>0\} \cup \{u_{m-2} >0\}$.
 In the above, $u_m$ represents an approximation of the solution to the original problem at a fixed time $t_m = mh$, where $m\in{\mathbb N}$, and $h>0$ denotes the time step, obtained by dividing the time interval $(0,T)$ into $M$ equal parts.
 The difference with the previous approaches (e.g., \cite{[YOSO]}, \cite{[G-S]}) appears in the gradient term.
 As will be shown, our gradient term yields the energy conservation property even in the time discretized setting when there is no free boundary (i.e., when the restriction to the set $\mathcal{S}_m(u)$ is omitted).
 This is a significant improvement to the previous approaches, where energy conservation does not hold and leads to inaccurate numerical solutions.
-The details are presented in \cref{sec:EC}.
+We believe that combination of the new energy-preserving scheme with the more advanced analytical techniques developed in \cite{[BNO], [BLNO]} will lead to a powerful framework.
+The details of the new variational scheme are presented in Section \ref{sec:EC}.